 How to Write Text on YouTube Thumbnails That Actually Gets Read

 Text adds context an image alone can't convey.
-A face expressing shock tells the viewer something surprising happened, but two words like "I QUIT" tell them exactly what.
-That specificity creates a stronger reason to click.
+A face expressing shock tells the viewer something surprising happened.
+But two words like "I QUIT" tell them exactly what.
+That specificity is what generates the click.

 But if the thumbnail already tells a clear visual story, text becomes redundant noise.
-A before-and-after weight loss image doesn't need the word "transformation" stamped across it — the viewer already understands.
-Use text to amplify, never to repeat what's already obvious.
+A before-and-after weight loss image doesn't need the word "transformation" stamped across it.
+The viewer already understands.
+Use text to amplify, not to repeat what's already obvious.
 For a broader look at what separates high-CTR thumbnails from forgettable ones, see our guide on thumbnail design principles that drive clicks.

 The 3-Word Rule: Distil Your Message

 If you can't say it in three words, you're saying too much.
-Thumbnails aren't headlines — they're billboards viewed at motorway speed.
-Viewers give you a fraction of a second, and in that window your text needs to land instantly.
+Thumbnails aren't headlines.
+They're billboards viewed at motorway speed.
+Viewers give you a fraction of a second.
+Your text needs to land instantly.

 The best thumbnail text is a hook, a tease, or a label.
 Think "THIS changes everything", "I was wrong", or "$0 to $10K".
 Each one creates a gap between what the viewer knows and what they want to know.
 That gap is what generates the click.